The Beginning of the Venetian Carnival

 Nowadays the Carnival lasts about ten days, still in the pre-Easter period but the expectation and excitement for Carnival is always present throughout the year.

-Carnival at that time was an opportunity to break down all social differences and get everyone on the same level, it was the time to forget life problems and frustrations enjoying this popular festival all together.
+Carnival at that time was an opportunity to break down all social differences and get everyone on the same level, it was the time to forget life problems and frustrations enjoying this popular festival altogether.

 The mask was a symbol of the game but also of equality: as people could hide behind it all their shame.
 Wearing masks and costumes people could completely hide their identity therefore eliminating all forms of personnel belonging to social class, gender, religion.
 Anyone could become what he wanted, he could have attitudes and behaviors according to his custom and to his changed appearance.
 For this reason, it was customary to greet the masks with a “Hello madame mask”!